 4 Make way for waste

 Now that you’re a vegetable gardener, you’ll have more plant waste to compost, not to mention a good use for it when it’s ready.
 However, if you’re an urban gardener, you may not have space for a large compost bin.
-Kitchen-top compost containers are available on Amazon, but you can also research local composting pickup services in your area.
+Kitchen-top compost containers are available online, but you can also research local composting pickup services in your area.
 If you don’t have your own compost bin, simply store your discarded vegetable peelings in a countertop container or in a bag in your freezer.
 In many larger cities, there are services that will pick up your scraps for a reasonable fee.

 5 Be sure to mix it up